WilliamRen/awesome-stars/README.md

 * [maven-bash-completion](https://github.com/juven/maven-bash-completion) - Maven Bash Auto Completion
 * [maven-android-sdk-deployer](https://github.com/simpligility/maven-android-sdk-deployer) - A tool to install components of the Android SDK into a Maven repository or repository manager to use with the Android Maven Plugin, Gradle and other tools.
 * [pkg_uninstaller](https://github.com/mpapis/pkg_uninstaller) - OSX Packages Uninstaller
-* [osxfuse](https://github.com/osxfuse/osxfuse) - FUSE for OS X extends OS X by adding support for FUSE file systems
+* [osxfuse](https://github.com/osxfuse/osxfuse) - FUSE for macOS extends macOS by adding support for FUSE file systems
 * [OpenSSL-for-iPhone](https://github.com/x2on/OpenSSL-for-iPhone) - A script for compiling OpenSSL for iOS Devices (iPhone, iPad, iPod Touch, AppleTV)
 * [IDZBuild](https://github.com/iosdevzone/IDZBuild) - A set of scripts for building Open Source Projects.
 * [OneStack](https://github.com/Kayven/OneStack) - A tool to deploy complete and real OpenStack cloud computing service.（一键部署OpenStack）